Cinerama Dome: Preservation

 With its 86 feet wide screen, advanced acoustics and 70mm film capability, the Cinerama Dome remained a favorite for film premieres and "event" showings.
-But by the late 1990s the motion picture exhibition business began to favor multiplex cinemas, and Pacific Theatres proposed a plan to remodel the Dome as a part of a shopping mall/cinema complex.
+But by the late 1990s, the motion picture exhibition business began to favor multiplex cinemas, and Pacific Theatres proposed a plan to remodel the Dome as a part of a shopping mall/cinema complex.
 Historical preservationists were outraged, not wishing to see another great theater turned into a multiplex or destroyed.
 At the same time, a small contingent of Cinerama enthusiasts had begun resurrecting the three-projector process.
 They and the preservationists prevailed upon Pacific to rethink its plans for the property.

 The preservation of the Cinerama Dome came at a time when most other surviving Cinerama theaters were being demolished.
 An example of this was the case of the Indian Hills Theater in Omaha, Nebraska, a round Cinerama theater boasting a 110-foot screen that was razed in 2001 to make room for a parking lot.

 The Cinerama Dome was declared a Los Angeles Historic-Cultural Monument in 1998.

-In popular culture

-One of the earliest appearances of the Cinerama Dome was in the 1968 B movie crime drama Girl in Gold Boots during a montage of the main characters arriving in Los Angeles.
-(The movie was later shown as a feature presentation in a 1999 episode of the comedy series Mystery Science Theater 3000.)

-The Cinerama Dome appears in the 1977 film Hollywood High.
-It is screening Logan's Run.

-The Cinerama Dome is shown being destroyed by the Cylons in the TV series Galactica 1980.

-The Cinerama Dome was featured in the 2008 film Frost/Nixon directed by Ron Howard in the scene recreating the Hollywood premiere of the Sherman Brothers' 1976 musical film, The Slipper and the Rose.

-The Cinerama Dome appeared in Season 1 Episode 4 of Entourage as the premier theater for "Head On", Vincent Chase's first feature film.

-It was also shown in Melrose Place's fourth episode, "Vine", as the location for the premiere of the fictional movie "Kensington Squared."

-The theater also appears briefly in the 2016 film Keanu, starring Keegan-Michael Key and Jordan Peele.

-The Cinerama Dome appears in Quentin Tarantino's 2019 film Once Upon a Time in Hollywood, shown screening Krakatoa, East of Java in 1969.
-The Krakatoa posters used during filming remained on the theater for the film's 70mm engagement there.